 Once an incident has been reported, the member of leadership’s first responsibility is to ensure that appropriate treatment, if necessary, is being administered to those affected by the event.

-On this note: if the hazard still exists, the manager that the event has been reported to must eliminate the hazard by controlling it.
+On this note: if the hazard still exists, the manager that the event has been reported to must eliminate the hazard promptly.
 Each company should have a defined procedure for accomplishing this based on the nature of their work.

-For example, if there was a spill that caused a fall.
-You would attend to the victim and promptly have the spill wiped up and identify the area as a hazard by using a sign.
+For example, if a spill causes a fall, attend to the victim, clean the spill, and mark the area as hazardous with a sign.

 Once the immediate action including the response to the event and eliminating the hazard from the environment has been conducted, it’s time to determine and record the facts related to the incident details.